warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 and the final modulo operation.

-Also note that, while scalars are "really" just integers, many crypto libraries (even ones written in languages with convenient arbitrary-sized "bigint" support) do not represent them that way.
+Also note that, while scalars are "really" just integers, many crypto libraries (even ones written in languages like Python with built-in "bigint" support) do not represent them that way.
 Instead they may be stored in an opaque binary array, to make the math faster.

 When I wrote python-spake2, I was (incorrectly) worried about uniformity, so I used an overly complicated approach.
 If I were to start